thedges/PSFlowApexActions/README.md

 ## Send Email with Template

 This action was built because the standard Email Action that comes with Flow does not associate the email with the user or target records Activity feed.
+This action will associate with the Activity feed so you have a log of it.

 Here are the input parameters for this action:
 | Input Param | Required/Optional | Description |